localizeflow/.github/profile/README.md

 ## Who this is for

-Localizeflow is for teams that:
+LocalizeFlow is for teams that:
 - do not have reviewers
 - do not want vendor contracts
 - ship documentation frequently